The regulatory regime for gambling in Spain is aimed at reinforcing:

 Gambling activity must be controlled.
-The list below establishes relevant examples of these requirements.
+Examples of these requirements include the following.

-Through an inscription in the RGIAJ, an individual is fully prohibited from accessing gambling activity (which is applicable to online and land-based gambling).
-The register is formed by the data of citizens that voluntarily do not wish to exercise their rights to gamble and by those that are declared incapacitated by a legal ruling.
+Through an inscription in the RGIAJ, an individual is fully prohibited from accessing gambling activity (applicable to online and land-based gambling).
+The register is formed of the data of citizens that voluntarily do not wish to exercise their rights to gamble and of those that are declared incapacitated by a legal ruling.

 Player Verification Service

 The DGOJ offers online operators a tool to proceed with the ID verification of their customers resident in Spain.
-In addition, operators can also check whether the customer is registered with the RGIAJ with this tool, and whether the data provided by the customer corresponds to a minor or to individuals included in the Civil Registry as deceased.
+Operators can also check whether the customer is registered with the RGIAJ with this tool, and whether the data provided by the customer corresponds to a minor or to individuals included in the Civil Registry as deceased.

-The DGOJ has launched a service addressed to all citizens in order for the operator to detect and communicate an attempt of activation of a user registration, when the identity data provided matches the data of an individual registered with this service.
+The DGOJ has launched a service addressed to all citizens in order for the operator to detect and communicate an attempt of activation of a user registration when the identity data provided matches the data of an individual who is registered with this service.

-There is no specific AML guidance relevant to the gambling sector available in Spain.
-Nothing has been published in this regard, either, by the DGOJ or the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC).
+No specific AML guidance relevant to the gambling sector is available in Spain, nor has anything been published in this regard by the DGOJ or the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC).

-Spain transposed into Spanish law the Fifth AML Directive provisions (EU Directive 2018/843) through Royal Decree-Law 7/2021, of April 27th, amending Law 10/2010, of April 28th, on the prevention of money laundering and terrorist financing, among other provisions.
-This Royal Decree-Law 7/2021 was published in the Official Spanish Gazette on 28 April 2021, entering into force the day after its publication.
+The most recent change with regards to AML in Spain was the transposition into Spanish law of the Fifth AML Directive provisions (EU Directive 2018/843) through Royal Decree Law 7/2021, of 27 April, amending Law 10/2010, of 28 April, on the prevention of money laundering and terrorist financing, among other provisions, which was published in the Official Spanish Gazette on 28 April 2021 and entered into force the following day.

-The main purpose of this Royal Decree-Law is to adjust the national regulations to the Directive regulations, and the modifications of Law 10/2010, of April 28th, on the prevention of money laundering and terrorist financing do not include any additional specific amendments related or addressed to gambling operators.
+The main purpose of this Royal Decree Law is to adjust the national regulations to the Directive regulations.
+The modifications of Law 10/2010, of 28 April, on the prevention of money laundering and terrorist financing do not include any additional specific amendments related or addressed to gambling operators.

-The Spanish AML regulation establishes for online and land-based gambling operators the instructions, proceedings and duties that need to be applied by these obliged entities for the prevention of money laundering.
+The Spanish AML regulation establishes the instructions, proceedings and duties that online and land-based gambling operators need to apply for the prevention of money laundering.

-The main requirements and obligations are the following.
+The main requirements and obligations are as follows:

 Contrary to what happens, for instance, in the UK, in Spain there is no specific regulatory or supervisory agency for advertising.

-In spite of that, in the case of online gambling at federal level, it is the same DGOJ that supervises compliance with the applicable advertising rules by the gambling operators and sanctions them if they breach those regulations.
-And regarding audio-visual communication service providers rendering services to gambling operators, the authority to launch proceedings and sanction lies not only with the DGOJ but also with the National Commission of Markets and Competence (CNMC).
+In spite of that, in the case of online gambling at the federal level, the DGOJ supervises compliance with the applicable advertising rules by the gambling operators and sanctions them if they breach those regulations.
+For audiovisual communication service providers rendering services to gambling operators, the authority to launch proceedings and sanction lies not only with the DGOJ but also with the National Commission of Markets and Competence (CNMC).

-According to Article 2 of the General Advertising Law 34/1988, advertising is defined as “any form of communication made by a natural or legal person, public or private, in the exercise of a commercial, industrial, craft or professional activity, in order to directly or indirectly promote the hiring of movable or immovable property, services, rights and obligations”.
+Article 2 of General Advertising Law 34/1988 defines advertising as "any form of communication made by a natural or legal person, public or private, in the exercise of a commercial, industrial, craft or professional activity, in order to directly or indirectly promote the hiring of movable or immovable property, services, rights and obligations".

-According to Royal Decree 958/2020, of November 3rd, on commercial communications for gambling activities, commercial communications are defined as “any form of advertising carried out by a natural or legal person, public or private, disseminated through any media or format, meant to promote, either directly or indirectly, the gambling activities defined within the scope of application of Law 13/2011, of 27th May, or the entities that carry out such communications.
-Broadcasting of game draws or the purely informative dissemination of their results shall not be considered commercial communications”.
+Royal Decree 958/2020, of 3 November, on commercial communications for gambling activities defines commercial communications as "any form of advertising carried out by a natural or legal person, public or private, disseminated through any media or format, meant to promote, either directly or indirectly, the gambling activities defined within the scope of application of Law 13/2011, of 27th May, or the entities that carry out such communications.
+Broadcasting of game draws or the purely informative dissemination of their results shall not be considered commercial communications".

-The key legal provisions can be divided within the following groups.
+The key legal provisions can be divided into the following groups.

-Gambling operators have to be duly licensed by the regulator to be able to advertise their products.
-According to Article 7.1 of the Gambling Act, in order to carry out gaming activities on audio-visual programmes, news media or websites, gaming operators must have an authorisation (ie, the corresponding gambling licence).
-The same happens at regional level.
+Gambling operators have to be duly licensed by the regulator in order to advertise their products.
+According to Article 7.1 of the Gambling Act, in order to carry out gaming activities on audiovisual programmes, news media or websites, gaming operators must have an authorisation (ie, the corresponding gambling licence).
+The same is true at regional level.

 Advertising Providers' Requirement to Check Licensing

-There is a need for any advertising third-party provider to confirm that its client (gambling operator) is duly licensed.
-According to Article 7.3 of the Gambling Act, any advertising entity or agency, audio-visual or electronic communication service provider, media or information society service that broadcasts or disseminates the direct or indirect advertisement or promotion of games or operators shall confirm that whoever has requested those advertisements or advertising slogans holds the corresponding licences issued by the DGOJ.
+Any advertising third-party provider must confirm that its client (gambling operator) is duly licensed.
+According to Article 7.3 of the Gambling Act, any advertising entity or agency, audiovisual or electronic communication service provider, media or information society service that broadcasts or disseminates the direct or indirect advertisement or promotion of games or operators shall confirm that whoever has requested those advertisements or advertising slogans holds the corresponding licences issued by the DGOJ.

 There are mainly two infractions in the Gambling Law related to advertising:

-Both infractions are qualified as serious infractions and are therefore subject to fines of EUR100,000 to EUR1 million and to the suspension of activity in Spain for a maximum period of six months.
+Both infractions are qualified as serious infractions and are therefore subject to fines of between EUR100,000 and EUR1 million and to the suspension of activity in Spain for a maximum period of six months.

-Regarding land-based and online gambling at regional level, the applicable sanctions are approved by each autonomous region.
+For land-based and online gambling at a regional level, the applicable sanctions are approved by each autonomous region.

-The current legislation applicable to advertising of gambling operators – and their products – is the following:
+The current legislation applicable to the advertising of gambling operators – and their products – is as follows:

 The most important restriction is that gambling products can only be advertised by licensed operators.

-Apart from that, the main current restrictions on advertising are those addressed to protect users through certain principles (legality, loyalty, identification, truth, social responsibility, responsible gaming, protection of minors, etc) and, more precisely, with regard to the protection of minors, throughout watershed times.
+Apart from that, the main current restrictions on advertising are those seeking to protect users through certain principles (legality, loyalty, identification, truth, social responsibility, responsible gaming, protection of minors, etc) and, more precisely with regard to the protection of minors, throughout watershed times.

-On November 4th, Royal Decree 958/2020, of November 3rd, on commercial communications for gambling activities was published in the Official Spanish Gazette and entered into force the day after.
-Given that the Royal Decree included transitory and different entry-into-force periods of some relevant provisions, some of the obligations and requirements have entered into force in 2021.
+On 4 November 2020, Royal Decree 958/2020, of 3 November, on commercial communications for gambling activities was published in the Official Spanish Gazette and entered into force the day after.
+Given that the Royal Decree included transitory and different entry-into-force periods for some relevant provisions, certain of the obligations and requirements entered into force in 2021.

-The most relevant restrictions that have been implemented by this Decree and that shall be applied in the online gambling industry are:
+The most relevant restrictions implemented by this Decree that shall be applied in the online gambling industry are:

 Please note that social gaming products can generally be advertised without the restrictions applicable to gambling products.

-In terms of advertising for online gambling regulated at federal level, Articles 40 d) and e) of the Gambling Act state the relevant applicable infractions, which are both subject to the same sanctions:
+In terms of advertising for online gambling regulated at the federal level, Articles 40 d) and e) of the Gambling Act state the relevant applicable infractions, which are subject to the same sanctions:

 Despite the fact that a change of control does not require the prior approval of the regulator, it is always advisable to contact the regulator before completing the change of control to ascertain any possible concerns it might have regarding the transaction.

-The relevant threshold is set around the concept of the “significant” shareholder.
-This concept should be taken as it is defined by the corresponding domestic law of the operator company.
-For instance, in Spain, a “significant shareholding” of a listed company would be 3% or more of the shares, and for a non-listed company it is a percentage with which the relevant shareholder could effectively, even directly or indirectly, control the company.
+The relevant threshold is set around the concept of the "significant" shareholder, which is defined by the corresponding domestic law of the operator company.
+For instance, in Spain, a "significant shareholding" of a listed company would be 3% or more of the shares, and for a non-listed company it is a percentage with which the relevant shareholder could effectively, even directly or indirectly, control the company.